 As evidenced by the flood of investment in the market, application programming interfaces (APIs) have emerged as a key component of digital transformation efforts, providing organizations with new channels for reaching customers and creating new efficiencies.
+Building next-generation API platforms to drive digital transformation is vitally important.

 As the connective tissue linking systems and data, APIs are growing in prevalence throughout the organization as they play a crucial role in making enterprise systems and services more responsive and adaptable, while enabling companies to monetize their data, cultivate partnerships and unlock innovation.
 With the drive to digitally transform, companies are rethinking their entire developer tooling and infrastructure stacks, for both internal and external use, with an aim to reduce time to market for initiatives.